Philix27/rxedu_web/_books/logistics.md

 Assessing Logistics System:

 http://www.slideshare.net/PrakashGhimire5/logistic-management-248313262?from_m_app=android
-💯What is the purpose of conducting logistics assessment:
+What is the purpose of conducting logistics assessment:

 Assess the entire system's strengths and weaknesses